Frequently Asked Questions

 Go to the Library homepage and click on the "login" button .
 City University students and staff can log into their Library account using their IT username and password.
 Other users should key in the last eight digits of the library barcode on their University ID card and input their four-digit library PIN number.

 If you are a student you can obtain a replacement ID card from the Student Centre.
 Cass students can also apply at the service desk at the Cass Learning Resource Centre.
 Staff should contact Security Services (IT username/password required to view this page).
 Remember that you cannot enter any of the libraries without a University ID card.

-There are five libraries located around City University.
-The University Library is at the Northampton Square campus, with specialist collections for business (at the Cass Business School, Bunhill Row), law (at the City Law School, Gray's Inn Place and in the Innovation Building at Northampton Square) and health (in the School of Health Sciences building at West Smithfield).
+There are four libraries located around City University.
+The University Library is at the Northampton Square campus, with specialist collections for business (at the Cass Business School, Bunhill Row) and law (at the City Law School, Gray's Inn Place and in the Innovation Building at Northampton Square).
 Directions to all the libraries can be found on the City University website.

 Most of our libraries have silent study areas.
 Please look for the signs indicating the silent study areas, or ask at the service desk for guidance.
 Please familiarise yourself with our code of conduct by reading our page on Your study environment and the local guidelines displayed around the study floors.

 Opening times vary between the libraries.
 Most are open at weekends with the exception of the School of Health Sciences Library at West Smithfield.
 Full details of opening hours (including weekend opening) are available on the Library homepage.

 You will need your University ID card.
 The University Library, Cass Learning Resource Centre and the City Law School Library (Northampton Square) provide self-service machines to enable you to borrow books quickly and conveniently.
 At other sites, or if you have a reserved item waiting to be collected, go to the Library service desk.